 Receiving actionable notifications that tell you if your heart rate is too high or low, or your heart rhythm is irregular, is huge.
 Having months of heart data stored in an app to show your doctor will be incredibly beneficial to people who would otherwise avoid getting a checkup (or who seek out treatment only to be told that nothing is wrong).

-The irregular heart rhythm feature and ECG app are coming in a software update later this year, so I wasn’t able to test them.
-I did activate a new low heart rate alert (which is similar to the high heart rate alert that Apple rolled out in watchOS 4), but so far, so good.
+The irregular heart rhythm feature and ECG app were not available to test at launch, but rolled out in the watchOS 5.1.2 update.
+I tested the watch ECG against a full 12-lead EKG in a hospital setting, and found it to be accurate.
+For more on the ECG app and how to use it, check out our hands-on.
+I also activated a new low heart rate alert (which is similar to the high heart rate alert that Apple rolled out in watchOS 4), but so far, so good.

 Another critical health feature, fall detection, is available to use right away.
 Hopefully, you won’t need to.
 The Series 4 sports an upgrade accelerometer and gyroscope that can sense when you fall forward or backward and can gauge impact to determine if you’ve fallen unintentionally.
 Don’t try to fool it with a trust fall; it won’t work.
 I, thankfully, managed not to fall while testing the watch, so I assume that it works as advertised.
 (Sorry, not trying to injure myself on the job.)